 Instructions

-- In a mixing bowl, gently combine the ground chicken, egg, breadcrumbs, scallions, garlic, ginger, and soy sauce.
-Be careful not to over-mix, or the burgers will get tough.
+- Mix the burgers: In a large bowl, gently combine the ground chicken, egg, breadcrumbs, scallions, garlic, ginger, and soy sauce.
+Do not overmix or the burgers will be tough.

-- Divide the mixture into 4 equal portions and shape into patties about ¾-inch thick.
+- Form patties: Divide the mixture into 4 equal portions and shape into patties about ¾-inch thick.

-- Preheat a grill or grill pan over medium-high heat and coat with non-stick spray.
-Grill the pineapple rings and red bell pepper slices for 2-3 minutes per side, until tender and lightly caramelized.
+- Grill the toppings: Preheat a grill or grill pan over medium-high heat and lightly grease.
+Grill the pineapple rings and red bell pepper for 2-3 minutes per side, until tender and lightly caramelized.

-- Grill the burger patties for 4-5 minutes on each side, until fully cooked.
+- Cook the burgers: Grill the patties for 4-5 minutes per side, until fully cooked through.

-- Meanwhile, make the teriyaki sauce: In a saucepan, combine all sauce ingredients (without heat).
-Bring to a boil over medium-high heat.
-Once boiling, reduce to medium-low and simmer for 4-5 minutes, whisking frequently until thickened.
-Taste and adjust seasoning if needed.
+- Make the teriyaki sauce (optional): In a small saucepan, whisk together all sauce ingredients before turning on the heat.
+Bring to a boil, then reduce to medium-low and simmer for 4-5 minutes, whisking often, until thickened.
+Taste and adjust if needed.👉 Or skip and use store-bought sauce.

-- Drizzle olive oil on the buns and toast them cut-side down on the grill or in a pan until golden, watching closely to avoid burning.
+- Toast the buns: Drizzle the buns with a little olive oil and toast cut-side down on the grill or in a pan until golden.

-- Coat each cooked burger with the teriyaki sauce, adding as much as you like.
+- Sauce the burgers: Coat each cooked patty with the teriyaki sauce, adding as much as you like.

-- Assemble the burgers: Place the sauced patty on the toasted buns, top with grilled pineapple, red bell pepper, and lettuce.
+- Assemble: Place the burgers on toasted buns and top with grilled pineapple, red bell pepper, and lettuce.
 Enjoy!

 Saskia Chermayeff says